Due to COVID-19 precautions, Woodcock Nature Center's

 Visitors are welcome to explore our grounds, visit our birds of prey and use our playground during daylight hours.
 Please note that access to these areas and some parts of our trails may be limited during Woodcock programming and events.

 Group use of the trails or grounds must be arranged in advance with our office.
 Woodcock runs programs and events daily that may limit your parking or enjoyment of the area.
 Please contact us to find out the best time for your group visit.

 To help protect the fragile habitats found here and to respect all visitors to Woodcock, recreation on the preserve is limited to hiking and passive activities (bird watching, photography, etc.).
 Biking, horseback riding and the use of motorized vehicles is prohibited as are hunting, camping, and fires.
-While hiking, please stay on the marked trails and do not disturb plants or wildlife.
-Snowshoeing and cross country skiing are welcome in Winter.
+Please stay on the marked trails and do not disturb plants or wildlife.
 Collecting (flowers, plants, rocks, etc.) is not permitted.